Donate

 CCTV cameras for safety and security

-Surveillance footage may be used to minimise or eliminate immediate risks to children, employees or visitors, or it may be used as evidence in any matter which involves the Police or Courts/Tribunals.
+AEIOU may install CCTV cameras to help ensure the safety and security of children, employees and visitors to our service and office locations.
+Surveillance footage may be used to minimise or eliminate immediate risks to children, employees or visitors, may be used to investigate serious reportable incidents, or it may be used as evidence in any matter which involves the Police or Courts/Tribunals.
 It may be used in the event of a break-in or malicious damage and information is stored for security and insurance purposes for a limited time.
-There is no intention to either film or review footage for the purpose of observing staff or visitors to the office.
+There is no intention to either film or review footage for the purpose of observing employees or visitors.

-If we install CCTV cameras, we will comply with privacy and other legislative requirements by:
+If we install CCTV cameras we will comply with privacy and other legislative requirements by:

 • notifying employees and families in writing at least 14 days before use: